LCSI

 New York, NY

-Energizing classes is not a problem with MicroWorlds EX Robotics Edition.
-Students naturally are excited about building robots and programming them with the MicroWorlds text based language.
+Energizing classes is not a problem with MicroWorlds EX.
+Students naturally are excited about programming with the MicroWorlds text based language.
 At Lakeview we feel that using a text based programming language gives more substance to the programming and provides clear insight into how computers really operate.
-The software works perfectly with the Lego Mindstorms kits and provides an unlimited creative expression for today's kids.
+The software provides an unlimited creative expression for today's kids.

 Bruce Cattanach